“Autumn is a second spring when every leaf is a flower.”

-Every time I saw (the pictures of) autumn foliage, I fell a little bit more in love with the fall season.
-I especially loved the autumn colours on the maple leaf.
-Its cousin Chinar is found abundantly in Kashmir, India.
-From its rich culture, art, literature, heritage and more, the tree has a special relationship with Kashmir and its people.
+Every time I saw autumn foliage, I fell a little bit more in love with the fall season.
+I especially loved the autumn colours on the maple leaf (this, ofcourse, I’ve seen in pictures only).
+Its cousin – Chinar, is found abundantly in Kashmir.
+From its rich culture, art, literature, to heritage, and more, the tree has a special relationship with Kashmir and its people.
 The one here (in the picture) is from Kashmir that I picked up from an early morning walk on the empty streets of Srinagar.
 I was back from the Kashmir Great Lakes trek and had a day to myself before flying back home.
 It was a Sunday.
 Around 7.30ish in the morning, I stepped out of the hotel.
 The shops were closed & the streets were sans people.
-I love these early morning strolls in new places, there’s a completely different vibe to it.
-It’s as if having a private, one-on-one conversation with the place sans her people if you really listen and see.
+I love these early morning strolls in new places, there’s a different vibe to it.
+It’s as if having a private, one-on-one conversation with the place sans her people, if you really listen and see.
 Of course, people and their stories add so much to the place and that’s a different kind of beautiful, too.

 Read about Kashmir Great Lakes Trek here